Josh Bell Player Props: Guardians vs. Pirates

-The Cleveland Guardians and Josh Bell, who went 1-for-3 last time in action, battle Quinn Priester and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+After going 0-for-3 in his last game, Josh Bell and the Cleveland Guardians face the Pittsburgh Pirates (who will hand the ball to Mitch Keller) at 7:05 PM ET on Tuesday.

-He had a one-hit performance in his most recent game (1-for-3) against the Rangers.
+He had a hitless showing in his previous game (0-for-3) against the Pirates.

 Josh Bell Game Info & Props vs. the Pirates